thi-ng/umbrella/CONTRIBUTING.md

 ```

 I'm in the process of switching to the git-flow branching model for this repo and all
-new development should be done on feature branches based off current `develop` branch.
+new development should be done on feature branches based off the current `develop` branch.
-PR's submitted against master branch MIGHT be refused.
+PR's submitted directly against the `master` branch MIGHT be refused in the future.

 ### Commit your changes